History of Tonga: Democratisation and 2010 elections

 New elections in 2014 saw the DPFI lose three seats to independent candidates.
 Its leader Pohiva was nevertheless appointed as new Prime Minister of Tonga.

 On August 25, 2017 Pohiva was dismissed by the King along with the rest of parliament with fresh elections to be held on November 16.
 The Elections resulted in the DPFI winning 14 seats - enough for Pohivia to form government without relying on nobles' or independent MPs.

 2022 tsunami

 On 15 January 2022 a tsunami caused by an eruption of the Hunga Tonga–Hunga Haʻapai volcano swept through many parts of Tonga.
+It killed four people in Tonga and two others in Peru.
 Many places in Australia and other countries were also put on high alert.
-I has been reported that at least two people died in Peru at this event.